Tunisia, Tunisia: What to pack, what to wear, and when to go [2024]

 An excellent option is this one

-A plug adapter that supports outlet types C and E. It's important that you get the necessary kind.
-The majority of adapters on sale are just plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and E. Check that you find the correct type.
+Most adapters currently sold are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most locations.

 Power bank for devices